PolymerLabs/arcs-cdn/dev/README.md

 ## Build Process

-The Arcs engine and some other primary resources live in PolymerLabs/Arcs repository.
-Here are instructions on how to rebuild
+The Arcs engine and other primary resources live in https://github.com/PolymerLabs/arcs repository. `ArcsLib.js` (and other artifacts in `lib`) are built out of sources in `arcs`.
+Here are build instructions.

 Initial Setup